jadecobra/python_tdd_exercises/source/sleep duration.rst

 The function currently returns ``1`` regardless of the inputs given but for it to be useful it has to calculate the difference between the wake time and the sleep time.
 It would be a large effort to write a test case for every permutation of sleep and wake times.

-Let us try writing a test that uses a random variable for the sleep and wake times.
-If you have done the `TDD_CALCULATOR <./TDD_CALCULATOR.rst>`_ then you already know how to implement this solution
+What if we write a test that uses a random variable for the sleep and wake times?
+If you have done the `Create a Calculator using Test Drive Development <./calculator.rst>`_ then you already know how to implement this solution

 * add an import statement for the ``random`` library to ``test_sleep_duration.py``

   .. code-block:: python

      import random
      import sleep_duration
      import unittest

 * add a new test with random values